Blue Lemon Martini

 Introduction

-It is a showy, easy-shake cocktail that makes sense for Memorial Day, 4th of July, and any summer drinks spread when you want something crisp, festive, and totally sippable.
+It is perfect for Memorial Day, the 4th of July, and any summer drinks menu when you want something festive.

 Ingredients (1 serving)